-The Ghibellini were originally Dukes of Swabia – Otto, born in 0098, being also a Marquis of Verona.
+The Ghibellini were originally Dukes of Swabia.
+Their Duke Otto, born in 0098, was also a Marquis of Verona.
 Three of their kings were crowned by the Holy Roman Emperor and in 1194 they became Kings of Sicily.

 Being effectively without a monarch, the German nobility continued to carve up the land between them, leaving schisms that last between regions to this day.

 However, the Ghibelline most of us know best we met through a Christmas song:

 Although the struggle between church and state that began in 1075 officially ended with the Concordat of Worms in 1122, the Guelfi and Ghibellini continued their strife until well into the 15th Century.